Posts Tagged : Engine oil

 Check the battery’s condition and connections and make sure there is no corrosion which can lead to the vehicle not starting.

-Service a Toyota 4Runner: Suspension and Steering Components
+Service a Mercedes-Benz GLS-Class: Suspension and Steering Components

 Check the suspension and steering parts, these would include, top mounts, bearings, bushing, struts and track/control arms for any wear and tear or damage.

 Check the exhaust for leaks or damage.
 Regularly check the exhaust pipes for any leaks, rust, damage.
 If an exhaust is maintained properly, it will decrease emissions and make the engine run smoothly.
-This will improve you Toyota 4Runner’s performance.
+This will improve you Mercedes-Benz GLS-Class’s performance.

 Fluid Top-Off: